itaysk/itaysk.github.io/_posts/2017-04-28-dcos-service-discovery-and-load-balancing-by-example.md

 ![curl node ip:port](/images/2017-04-28-dcos-service-discovery-and-load-balancing-by-example_10.png)

 ## MesosDNS revised
-Great, so we are now free to move instances around as we please, but how do clients know how to rech our app?
+Great, so we are now free to move instances around as we please, but how do clients know how to reach our app?
 Previously MesosDNS helped us with IP address but we still had to know our fixed required host port.
 Luckily, MesosDNS also support SRV records.
 These are DNS records that in addition to IP addresses, also include port information.
 The SRV name is a little different then the A record: '_servicename._protocol.framework.mesos'.
 Let's check it:

 ![dig srv record](/images/2017-04-28-dcos-service-discovery-and-load-balancing-by-example_11.png)